google/filament/CODE_STYLE.md

 - all *source* files must reside under the `src` folder
 - tests reside under the `test` folder
 - public headers of a `foo` library must live in a folder named `foo`
+- namespaces should be lowercase, and all new namespaces should be nested under in `filament`

 ```
 libfoo.so